EisOokami/FormValidation/README.md

 ## Usage

 1. **Form Structure**
-   - Include the necessary input fields for username, email, password, and confirm password.
+   - Include the necessary input fields for username, email, phone number, password and confirm password.
    - Add the `novalidate` attribute to the form to prevent default browser validation.

 2. **JavaScript Integration**